Skip to main content

 2. If you are a BFA Acting or MDT major, placement is dependent upon auditions.
 Several professional performing companies hold auditions on campus, which are publicized in the student newsletter, TMAccess.
 In addition, each spring, seniors in the BFA majors are taken to New York with the BFA Showcase to audition for agents and talent scouts in these areas.

 3. Theatre Arts Studies majors, no matter their focus, are traditionally hired based on experience and through recommendations.
 Getting a job after graduation depends largely on networking and your reputation of dependability and expertise, which can be facilitated by collaboration on class projects, apprenticeships, internships, and graduate study.
+Graduate degrees in these fields improve employability as well.

 • Many theatre students find value in graduate school.
 An MFA, PhD or other advanced degrees can provide additional training in areas of interest and qualify you to teach on the college or university level.
 More importantly, graduate school can provide you a wide network of professionals working in the field who can help with job placement.